Župan

-Župan is a noble and administrative title used in several states in Central and Southeastern Europe between the 7th century and the 21st century.
-It was (and in Croatia still is) the leader of the administrative unit župa (or zhupa, županija).
+Župan (/sh/) is a noble and administrative title used in several states in Central and Southeastern Europe between the 7th century and the 21st century.
+It was (and in Croatia still is) the leader of the administrative unit župa (or županija).
 The term in turn was adopted by the Hungarians as ispán and spread further.

+The word župan comes from Proto-Slavic word župa ("area, district").
+Linguists trace župa back to the Proto-Indo-European root gewp-, meaning a cavity, depression, or pit (referring to a settlement nestled in a valley or low-lying area).

 Origin of the title

 The exact origin of the title is not definitively known and there have been several hypotheses: Slavic (Franz Miklosich), Turkic-Avarian (A. Bruckner), Iranian (F. Altheim), Proto-Indo-European (V. Machek), Indo-European (D. Dragojević), Illyrian-Thracian (K. Oštir), Old-Balkan (M. Budimir), among others.
 Francis Dvornik considered it having an Indo-European or Iranian origin.
 There is no similar Proto-Slavic word, but the title was preserved primarily among the Slavic peoples and their neighbours who were under their influence.

 The title origin is not necessarily related to the origin of the titleholder, and many scholars often considered it to be a title and institution the Slavs borrowed from the Pannonian Avars.
 This is argued in a viewpoint of an "image of an early Slavic society that initially was almost completely non-hierarchical".
 However, its presence among Pannonian Avars and in the Avar language is unconfirmed.
 Theories of an Avar connection are dismissed by some scholars due to the lack of evidence for the title's use by Avars, in addition to the term's occurrence in Slavic territories far beyond the area where the two groups co-existed.
-Toponyms which are etymologically related to the title župan include Županovo kolo in Novgorod, Russia, and Župany kolo in Ukraine.
+Toponyms which are etymologically related to the title župan include Županovo kolo in Novgorod, Russia, and in Ukraine.
 Following research by Ambroży Bogucki, Bohumil Vykypĕl and Georg Holzer, in 2007 Franjo Smiljanić excluded any Avar influence on the origin of the term.
 He concluded that remnants of Slavic tribal organization may have been preserved under Avar authority.
 With them agreed Andrej Pleterski in 2015.